 Prerequisites: A grade of "C" or better in MATH 104.
-One hour per week concurrent enrollment in Mathematics Activity Center.
 NOTE: Not open to students who have completed MATH 20 or 28 with a grade of "C" or better.
 Course Advisory: SCC minimum English standard.
 MATH 30 and 31 is a two-semester sequence in analytic geometry and calculus for students majoring in business, biological, and social sciences.
 This is not the calculus course for students majoring in mathematics, engineering or the physical sciences.
 MATH 30 covers differential and integral calculus of a single variable.
 Topics include limits, continuity, derivatives of algebraic and transcendental functions and their applications, integrals and their applications, and plane analytic geometry.
 (CAN MATH 30).
-(MATH 30 & 31 = ČAN MĂTH SEQ D).
+(MATH 30 & 31 = CANMATH SEQ D).
 Three hours lecture, one hour lab.